tscircuit/simple-3d-svg/README.md

 ## Notes

 - To correctly transform text for 3D, you need a perspective transform.
 However, the SVG spec only provides affine transforms.
 As a result, the text on the top of boxes will always look slighly "off".
+- You can project an image onto the top face of a box by providing `faceImages.top` with a data URI.
+The renderer uses two clipped images to achieve a perspective-correct mapping.

 ## Advanced Configuration